 Music is used in a number of ways for our children, from fun and relaxation, to acting as a distraction if a child is upset or can't settle.
 We offer music on an individual basis and also as a group activity led by our 'Music Man' Phil.

 Families can access different kinds of support including short breaks, which are offered here at the Hospice and also in the family home.

-Short breaks for respite care here at the Hospice allow children to stay with us and enjoy all the facilities and activities we offer.
+Short breaks here at the Hospice allow children to stay with us and enjoy all the facilities and activities we offer.

-Their families may also stay with their children, spent time with them and use the family suites and bedrooms upstairs at the Hospice.
+Their families may also stay with their children, spend time with them and use the family suites and bedrooms upstairs at the Hospice.

-As part of our support for families, we also offer short breaks in the home.
-Our care team offer support and stay with the child and their relatives in the family home.
+As part of our support for families our care team can also offer support and stay with the child and their relatives in the family home.

 Care Co-ordination Service

 The aim of our Care Co-ordination Service is to help families navigate the best route for them through health and social care, in partnership with professionals.